subhashsubramanian/Google-meet-attendance-marker/README.md

 Add first two columns: The first column is Names of students (as per their email), second column is Roll nos.

-From the third column you'll see the names of attendees who came for each meet session at the time you took attendance.
+For each session the names of attendees who came for each meet session will be in a new sheet.
+You can take attendance multiple times during a meet session.
+It will add attendees who joined later also in the same sheet in the later rows.

 Ensure that the first two columns have ALL the expected attendees (sorted by Roll number-if that is how you need to submit it).
-Their names must be EXACTLY as per their email account name (and not official records)
+Their names must be EXACTLY as per their email account name (and not official records).
+You can copy paste names from attendees in a session where all expected attendees were present.

-Each time you click on the Show everyone button > then People during a meet session, it will fill a new column with attendees at that time.
+Each time you click on the Show everyone button > then People during a meet session, it will fill a new sheet with attendees at that time.
 You can turn this off by toggling off the horizontal toggle button.

 ## Step 2 Install the Google apps script code in the spreadsheet